Run a load test

 1. On the Load Tests page, click on a test.

-2. In the right corner of the masthead, click Run Preview.
+2. In the right corner of the banner, click Run Preview.
 The preview information is provided in two tabs: Vusers Distribution and Dedicated IPs for load generators.
 (If Dedicated IPs are not enabled for your tenant, the preview window only shows the Vusers Distribution tab contents.)

 3. Optionally, expand the Group by dropdown to choose the way in which to group the information.

 The Vusers Distribution tab lets you see if Vusers were distributed evenly over the cloud generators.
 An unbalanced distribution may help you understand why CPU alerts occurred on certain load generator machines.

 In addition, this tab lets you verify the changes that you may have made to a test's settings.
 For example, if you adjusted the distribution locations or if you selected a different on-premises load generator, the run preview lets you see its impact on the load distribution.

 The grid shows the load generator vendors, their locations, the scripts that are used in the load test, and number of Vusers running on the load generator.

 The Dedicated IPs for load generators tab lets you see how many dedicated IP addresses for cloud-based load generators are required for your test.
 This tab is only displayed when you have enabled Dedicated IP addresses for cloud-based load generators in your tenant.
 If it is not enabled, open a support ticket.